VanceLongwill/syn-flood/README.md

 The logs show the output of the [hping3](https://tools.kali.org/information-gathering/hping3) command, used here to perform the SYN flooding

-2. From the DoS victim's perspective
+2. From the recipient of the SYN packets

 ```bash
 docker logs -f victim_1